MV Charles L. Gilliland

 On 17 May 2023, Gilliland was stricken from the Naval Vessel Register.
 The same day, Gilliland was transferred to the United States Maritime Administration (MARAD) Ready Reserve Force (RRF) and renamed Charles L. Gilliland also losing the USNS designation.
 If activated, Charles L. Gilliland will report to the Military Sealift Command for operational control.
 Charles L. Gilliland is maintained in a reduced operating status and the crew is provided by commercial companies under contract to MARAD.

 As of 31 January 2024, Charles L. Gilliland was assigned to Baltimore harbor.

+The vessel caught fire while moored on July 13, 2026.